Report #1: SYSTEM SPECIFICATION — Iteration 1(a) — (due date given here)

-A minimum 3-page customer statement of requirements is required (Section 1.a).
-Your customer statement of requirement must describe customer’s requirements or expectations from your system, instead of listing the features that reflect the thought and analysis of the system developers.
-The Customer Statement of Requirements must be written from the customer’s point of view rather than the developer’s.
+A minimum 3-page customer problem statement is required (Section 1.a).
+Your problem statement must describe customer’s requirements or expectations from your system, instead of listing the features that reflect the thought and analysis of the system developers.
+The Customer Problem Statement must be written from the customer’s point of view rather than the developer’s.
 You should describe informally, without the use-case jargon, the motivation for your project, what kind of problem you are solving, and how this problem is solved in the current practice (before your proposed system is deployed).
 Use the customer’s language and terminology, i.e., the language familiar to your target users, and avoid technical jargon.
-Utilize charts, illustrations, and screen mock-ups to make it easier for the reader to understand the problem.
+Utilize charts, illustrations, and display mock-ups to make it easier for the reader to understand the problem.
 Provide references (books, papers, websites) where to find more information or see existing solutions.
-Examples customer statements of requirements are given in the descriptions of software project ideas.
+Examples customer problem statements are given in the descriptions of software project ideas.

 Missing or incomplete enumerated list of requirements makes it difficult to establish the mapping between requirements and use-cases (i.e., traceability).

 This omission, in turn, makes it difficult to understand the true scope of the project.
 You must show a clear relationship between the fully dressed use-cases and the customer requirements.